-This clothing line is meaningful and extremely wearable but everything started at Starbucks.
+This clothing line is meaningful and extremely wearable and everything started at Starbucks.

 “I was born in Kocaeli , Turkey.
 After graduating from Uludağ University Art History Department in Bursa, I couldn’t put up with the fashion enthusiasm that is family business and I came to İstanbul.
 I got Fashion Management education from Istanbul Fashion Academy and immediately I started to Undergraduate Fashion Design and Technology Women’s Clothing program.
 However I worked many designers in the fashion industry.
 The work of the Design Foundation’s Fashion Design Workshop was exhibited at the La Triennale di Milano Design Week in Milan.
 In 2016 GKC-Gokce Komurcu Cosmos brand name with the first capsule collection was released.
 I made a nice introduction to the fashion world with AW 2016 Degrade Capsule Collection .
 The most rare piece of the first collection was wearing Lulu’s Pink Blouse to Ivana Sert.
 The Spring / Summer 2017 collection of Natural Harmonics of Earth was removed, and finally A Reflection of China Autumn / Winter 17-18 collection was presented as an art project.
 The most striking product of this collection was the shooting of black kimono in London.